About the Tucson Workshops

 In Writers Studio Workshops, we ask students to remain silent when their classmates and the teacher offer feedback.
 Though this may seem harsh at first, the policy is enormously helpful, as it lets students take in the information calmly and without the reflexive tendency to grow defensive.
 The workshops are designed to help students learn from their own work, as well as from the work of others.
 As the student’s understanding of technique deepens so does the emotional power of the writing.

-Students who want to keep going take the Workshop three to four times before moving on to the Intermediate Workshop.
+Students who want to keep going take the Workshop three to two times before moving on to the Intermediate Workshop.
 Students may go from a taking a Tucson Workshop to a Writers Studio Online Level I or II workshop.

 For the latest news and course announcements, check out The Writers Studio Tucson Facebook Page and sign up for the newsletter.